CarInsurance.com Insights

 Learn more about who has the cheapest full coverage auto insurance

-Cheap car insurance in Illinois after a speeding ticket
+Cheap car insurance rates after a speeding ticket in Illinois

-If you have a speeding ticket on your Illinois driving record and you are looking for cheap car insurance, State Farm offers the cheapest full-coverage auto insurance for drivers with a speeding ticket, with an average rate of $1,236 per year.
+If you’ve got a speeding ticket on your Illinois driving record and need affordable car insurance, State Farm might be the answer.
+With an average annual rate of $1,236, State Farm offers the cheapest full coverage auto insurance options for drivers with speeding tickets in Illinois.

 CompanyRates before speedingAfter speeding (1-29 mph over limit)% difference$ difference